-This grilled corn and chorizo dip are addictive.
+This grilled corn and chorizo dip recipe is addictive.
 It will ruin your life!
 Like for real, you will go to bed thinking about it and wake up hoping no one polished it off while you were sleeping.
 But don’t act like that’s just me!
 Seriously, this recipe is that good!Jump to Recipe

 It’s a straightforward recipe, everything that you need to make it is readily available at your local supermarket.
 Even the Queso Fresco cheese was easy to locate and super-cheap at Walmart.
 Chorizo might sound exotic if you’ve never bought it before, but it is easily found at many grocery stores.
 No specialty stores are necessary.

 Grilled Corn is Best, But…